westonstearns/Kaggle-Python-Tutorial/chapter2.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
 ## Interpreting your decision tree

 The `feature_importances_` attribute make it simple to interpret the significance of the predictors you include.
-Based on your decision tree, what variable/s play the most important role to determine whether or not a passenger survived?
+Based on your decision tree, what variable plays the most important role to determine whether or not a passenger survived?

 *** =instructions
-- Passenger Class, Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, Passenger Fare
+- Passenger Class
-- Passenger Class, Number of Siblings/Spouses Aboard, Passenger Fare
+- Sex/Gender
 - Passenger Fare
-- Number of Siblings/Spouses Aboard
+- Age

 *** =hint
 Have a close look at the attribute of your tree.
 What variable has the greatest coefficient?